zabbix/zabbix/templates/net/ribbon/ribbon_sbc_edge/README.md

-# Ribbon SBC 2000 by HTTP
+# Ribbon SBC Edge by HTTP

 ## Overview

-The Ribbon Session Border Controller 2000 (SBC 2000) is a security and interoperability solution for medium-sized businesses and large branch offices.
+The Ribbon Session Border Controller Edge (SBC Edge) is a security and interoperability solution for medium-sized businesses and large branch offices.

-This template is designed for the effortless deployment of Ribbon SBC 2000 monitoring and doesn't require any external scripts.
+This template is designed for the effortless deployment of Ribbon SBC Edge monitoring and doesn't require any external scripts.

 More details can be found in the official Ribbon documentation:
 - [REST API Reference](https://publicdoc.rbbn.com/spaces/UXAPIDOC/pages/17400598/Configuration+Resources)